-6.12 Physical Assault on Adults
+6.13 Physical Assault on Adults

-Any student in grade 6 or above who physically assaults a school employee, volunteer, or contractor shall be permanently expelled from all Michigan Public Schools subject to reinstatement after 180 days.
-The statute defines "physical assault" as "intentionally causing or attempting to cause physical harm to another through force or violence".
+Any student in grade 6 or above who physically assaults (as defined by KHPS Board Policy 5610) a school employee, volunteer, or contractor has the right to due process (including an investigation into the circumstances and related factors of the event) that may lead to suspension or expulsion.

+Board Policy defines physical assault as "intentionally causing or attempting to cause physical harm to another through force or violence".